-Set forth below is a line graph comparing the percentage change in the cumulative return to the stockholders of the Company's Common Stock with the cumulative return of the Nasdaq Stock Market (U.S.) Index and of the Nasdaq Pharmaceutical Index for the period commencing July 14, 2000 and ending on December 31, 2004.
+Set forth below is a line graph comparing the percentage change in the cumulative return to the stockholders of the Company's Common Stock with the cumulative return of the Nasdaq Stock Market (U.S.) Index and of the Nasdaq Pharmaceutical Index for the period commencing December 31, 2000 and ending on December 31, 2005.
 Returns for the indices are weighted based on market capitalization at the beginning of each measurement point.

-COMPARISON OF HISTORICAL CUMULATIVE TOTAL RETURN() AMONG PAIN THERAPEUTICS, INC., NASDAQ STOCK MARKET (U.S.) INDEX AND THE NASDAQ PHARMACEUTICAL INDEX
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN(\) AMONG PAIN THERAPEUTICS, INC., NASDAQ STOCK MARKET (U.S.) INDEX AND THE NASDAQ PHARMACEUTICAL INDEX

-() The graph assumes that \$100 was invested on July 14, 2000, in the Company's Common Stock, at the offering price of \$12.00 per share, and \$100 was invested on June 30, 2000, in the Nasdaq Stock Market (U.S.) Index and the Nasdaq Pharmaceutical Index, and that all dividends were reinvested.
-Data from such Indices for June 30, 2000 were used for valuation as of July 14, 2000.
+(\) The graph assumes that \$100 was invested on December 31, 2000, in the Company's Common Stock and, in the Nasdaq Stock Market (U.S.) Index and the Nasdaq Pharmaceutical Index, and that all dividends were reinvested.
 The Company has not declared or paid any dividends on the Company's Common Stock.
 Stockholder returns over the indicated period should not be considered indicative of future stockholder returns.